5 Tips to Strengthen Your Hiring Strategy and Attract Top Talent

 You need to do more than simply check a box or fill a space with a body when hiring.
 Whether you're creating a brand new role, replacing a former employee, or expanding entire sectors of your business, the best way to set clear recruiting and staffing goals is to identify strengths and weaknesses in your past recruitment efforts and your current workforce retention.

 Take time to evaluate your current workforce before you start recruiting.
 Work with your HR team to gather data you have on retention and read through qualitative notes or interview your team.
-Beyond basic questions about role and timeline, the best way to set yourself up for future success is to gain a clear sense of what's working and what's not in your current system.
+Beyond basic questions about role and timeline, the best way to set yourself up for future success is to gain a clear sense of what's working and what's not in your current hiring strategy.
 Think:

 - What do former employees say about their reasons for leaving?
 What do managers and leadership staff say about employee retention?